Google Sites Review

 Google Sites Pricing

-As I said in the introduction, Google Sites is completely free to use forever.
-It’s hard to complain about that.
-If you want to create a simple website for free, Google Sites can certainly accommodate you.
+Google Sites is completely free to use forever.
+Given this fact, it’s hard to complain too much about Google Sites.
+If you want to create a simple website without paying a cent, Google Sites can certainly accommodate you.

-However, I should mention that if you want to create a website for free, Google Sites is not your only option.
-Many website builders, including Wix and Weebly, offer free website creation in addition to their paid offerings.
+However, know that if you want to create a website for free, Google Sites is not your only option.
+Many website builders offer free website creation in addition to their paid offerings.
 And while these free plans are limited, so is Google Sites.
 In fact, Weebly even includes limited eCommerce with its free plan — something you won’t get with Google Sites.
 Plus, if you start with a free site with any of these other builders, you can always upgrade to a paid plan to avail yourself of the increased functionality.
 With Google Sites, you won’t have this option.

 Additionally, while you can freely use Google Sites itself, the process of buying and/or connecting a domain is somewhat convoluted.
 If you don’t have a domain to which you can connect, your site will publish on the Google Sites subdomain as sites.google.com/view/[your site name].